Their virus symptoms were minor. Then they had long Covid.

 "I never expected to be positive," she said, adding that she was "devastated," because she did not want to miss work.

-Not only did she test positive, but that was just the beginning of a long battle.
+Not only did she test positive, that was just the beginning of a long battle.

 Emerging research suggests that a small portion of people who now live with long Covid may have showed no Covid-19 symptoms at all when they were initially infected -- or their symptoms were mild or unusual, similar to what Timmer had.